One Room Challenge: Modern Library/Music Room Reveal!

 This accent wall was so transformative for this room.
 The rich wood tones and the texture were exactly what this room needed to make this space warm and welcoming, and it definitely complemented the remaining elements in the room including the lighting, rug, furniture, art and accessories.

 I opted for a dark on dark slat wall, with the wall being painted black behind the slats and the pine slats being stained a rich dark wenge color.
 To make the wall appear richer, I added a coat of semi gloss polyacrylic.
 Not only did this add a layer of protection, this also made the slats come to life with extra shine.
+The slats here are from Woodgrain.

 As I mentioned earlier, the slat wall extends from this room into a hallway and it was really important to me to keep this area cohesive and not break up the space.
 For that reason, I continued the slat wall all the way around into the hallway.
 Our home is also very open concept, so being able to see the slat wall from almost every angle on the main floor is such a delight.